thunder/select2/README.md

 ```

 ### Themes
 The select2 library provides the possibility to use your own [theme](https://select2.org/appearance#themes) for the select2 widgets.
-This module provides a
-theme for Drupal's seven theme.
 If you have your own theme, you can customize the appearance of the select2 widget:

 Add a 'select2.theme' entry to the libraries.yml of your theme.
 This module will use your defined theme automatically.